Broadmarsh reimagined

 Visualisation concept from Weekday Cross by Influence

-We want the Broadmarsh transformed into a new natural greenspace for our City by taking a nature first approach to urban planning Nottingham City Council can help put nature into recovery and secure a greener recovery for our city.
+We wanted the Broadmarsh transformed into a new natural greenspace for our City by taking a nature first approach to urban planning helping put nature into recovery and secure a greener recovery for our city.

 Campaign updates